-Fast Company editors love this customizable turntable, and other stylish music items
+Fast Company editors love this customizable turntable and other stylish music items

 MH40 Wireless Over-Ear Headphones

 These cover all the bases—and basses.
-Made with buttery-soft lambskin leather and incorporating elegant metal touches, the headphones feature a Bluetooth connection, a fast-charging capability, and a filtered microphone.
-The engravable frame comes in eight colors. ($299, MasterDynamic.com)
+Made with buttery-soft lambskin leather and incorporating elegant metal touches, the headphones feature a Bluetooth connection, fast-charging capability, and a filtered microphone.
+The frame, which can be engraved, comes in eight colors.

-A Be The Brand Music Set from Crate and Barrel featured in the Fast Company Winter 2022 issue has been recalled due to safety concerns.
-If you have purchased it, please contact Crate and Barrel for a refund.
+A Be the Band Music Set from Crate & Barrel featured in the Fast Company Winter 2022 issue has been recalled due to safety concerns.
+If you have purchased it, please contact Crate & Barrel for a refund.